 - Spiritual Practices to help us center, including lighting a candle, ringing our Tibetan bowl gong, and a time of meditation

 - Beautiful music from musicians from our congregation and local community

 - Stories from various sources, including the world’s great religious traditions, poetry, and literature

 - A sermon by one of our ministers

 We do take up an offering each Sunday as a practice of inviting generosity in our lives.
 Often the offering funds the mission of our congregation.
 Throughout the year, we also fund social justice efforts in our community and around the world.
-As a visitor, please be our guest and feel free to let the plate pass by you or make a contribution, whichever feels right to you.

 What happens after the service and religious education?
 People gather after each service for Fair Trade coffee, tea, refreshments and conversation downstairs in Fellowship Hall, which is located directly beneath the sanctuary.
 Our greeters typically welcome visitors downstairs.
 There is also an excellent Boutique filled with books, t-shirts, and jewelry.
 Get to know our justice efforts in NJ at the Legislative Ministry table or connect with people around our pool table!